dfinity/wg-identity-authentication/README.md

-# Identity & Authentication Working Group
+# Identity and Wallet Standards

-This is the repository of the [identity and authentication working group](https://wiki.internetcomputer.org/wiki/Identity_%26_Authentication).
+This is the repository of the [Identity and Wallet Standards Working Group (previously Identity and Authentication)](https://wiki.internetcomputer.org/wiki/Identity_%26_Authentication).
 This repository is used to collaborate, document decisions, discuss changes, raise issues and provide feedback.

+## Mission Statement
+Work towards the development and adoption of ICRC standards related to identity and wallets on the Internet Computer.

 ## Meetings